Velocidex/velociraptor-docs/content/knowledge_base/tips/rolling_certificates.md

----
-title: How to fix "certificate has expired or not yet valid error"?
+# How to fix "certificate has expired or not yet valid error"?
----

 When Velociraptor generates a configuration file it also generates some certificates to secure it's internal PKI.